Skip to main content

 Best Practice

-Use a Node.js package manager to install Node.js.
-Package managers for Node.js allow you to switch between different versions easily.
+Use a Node.js version manager as suggested on Download Node.js to install Node.js, or use an alternate Node.js version manager of your choice.
+This allows you to switch between different versions of Node.js easily.

 Hardware